-Some manufacturers take a more sophisticated and time-honored approach to making their Dutch ovens.
+Some manufacturers take a more sophisticated and time-honored approach when making their Dutch ovens.

-The process begins with the melting down of iron ore and other metals at an extraordinarily high heat.
-A mould made out of sand, clay, or a combination of the two holds the melted metal and allows it to form its shape.
-After cooling, the intricate process of removing the iron pot from the mould takes place.
+The process begins with the melting down of iron ore and other metals at extraordinarily high heat.
+A mold made out of sand, clay, or a combination of the two holds the melted metal and allows it to form its shape.
+After cooling, the intricate process of removing the iron pot from the mold takes place.
 Finally, a finished product comes off the assembly line.